Jason-Prince/js-weather-app/README.md

 # :cloud: Weather App

-This project demonstrates my skills at consuming a 3rd party API.
+This project demonstrates my skills in consuming a 3rd party API and rendering it with a responsive layout.

 ## Tech Used